DigitalWrite: Use it to control any chip,

 Finds out the bitmask value for a specific Arduino pin.

 _BV(0),/* 0, port D */

-valu e) and is defined by the compiler (it performs a standard bit shift
+value) and is defined by the compiler.
+The _BV(n) macro performs an equivalent bit shift

 operation but returns a value so there is no run time penalty in

 operating code i.e. there is no shift left command used - it is pre calculated as below.
 Examples:

 _BV(0) returns 0x01 // operation was (1<<0)

 _BV(7) returns 0x80 // operation was (1<<7)